 No, pre-kindergarten programs will not be offered at this time.

-No, there will not be a separate full time or a resource program for students who are "gifted".
-Students of all levels including "gifted" will be challenged through differentiated instruction to meet their individual needs in a regular classroom and perform at a high academic level.
+No, there will not be a separate full time or a resource program for gifted students.
+Students of all levels will be challenged through differentiated instruction to meet their individual needs and perform at a high academic level.

 Do you envision any magnet programs being offered?